antaresproject/docs/docs/services/test_benchmark.md

 ##Migrations

 Quite frequently there is a need to use a database or its prototype in the form of sqllite base.
-Therefore, the environment renders available the command which operates absolute path instead of relative one in order to facilitate migration files' boot during the testing as a parameter containing module's or component's path to the migration file:
+Therefore, the environment provides the command which supports an absolute path instead of a relative one, in order to facilitate migration files' boot during the testing, as a parameter containing module's or component's path to the migration file:

 ```php
 $this->artisan('migrate', [